JNX03/Syntaxia/README.md

 the model of the character will be .vrm file like a vtuver (This is the acculay project )

 Every level will be adjust base on user if user can able to do it fast , nice score it will be harder in otherhand if the  player do it slow , low score it will be adjust to be more easy

+Synta-chan (シンタちゃん)

+"Syn" becomes "Synta," giving it a softer, Japanese-friendly sound.
+The "-chan" suffix adds a cute and affectionate tone.
+Syn-chan (シンちゃん)

+A simpler, cuter version that keeps the base "Syn" intact.
+Short and easy to remember.